Mehvix/notes/hugo/content/docs/cogsci-c100/mem-strategies.md

 > _Me!
 Me!
 Me!_

-- **Self-reference effect**: memory is enhanced by relating stimuli to one’s own personal experience
+- **[Self-reference effect](https://en.wikipedia.org/wiki/Self-reference_effect)**: memory is enhanced by relating stimuli to one’s own personal experience
 	- In advertising, people are more likely to recall the brand name of a product if they had been asked to imagine themselves using the product than if they had been given information about the product (Klein & Kihlstrom, 1986)
+	- Best if you imagine yourself as a participant in experiments
 	- Asians exhibit greater self-referencing of Asian models, and this results in more favorable attitudes toward the ad and greater purchase intention (Martin, Lee, & Yang, 2004)

 ### Emotional arousal

-- **Emotional arousal**: arousal enhances learning and retention of memories
+- **[Emotional arousal](https://en.wikipedia.org/wiki/Emotion_and_memory#Arousal_and_valence_in_memory)**: arousal _enhances_ learning and retention of memories
 	- Arousal sears events into the brain
+    	- Why people recall their first kiss, political assignations, etc.
     	- People given a drug that blocks the effects of stress hormones will later have more trouble remembering the details of an upsetting story
+      	- If you want to learn something, get excited about it
+          	- Why you can recall old childhood movies well
+      	- e.x. why most people (who lived through 9/11) can recall that day better than yesterday
 	- However excessive stress may corrode neural connections (e.g., posttraumatic stress disorder)

 ## Sleep

 - **Sleep**, especially REM sleep, is important for memory consolidation
+    - Information transfers from hippocampus to other regions
+    - Less interference when you're sleeping

 ## Timing factor